lino-framework/welfare/docs/ref/aids.rst

 .. class:: AidType

+  The type of aid being granted by a granting.
+  Every granting has a mandatory pointer (:attr:`Granting.aid_type`) to this.

   .. attribute:: name

     The multilingual name of this aid type.

+  .. attribute:: is_urgent

+    Whether aid grantings of this type are considered as urgent.
+    This is used by :meth:`Confirmation.get_urgent_granting`

+  .. attribute:: is_integ_duty

   .. attribute:: short_name

     The short name for internal use.

   .. attribute:: excerpt_title

     The text to print as title in confirmations.

   .. attribute:: board

     Pointer to the default :class:`ml.boards.Board` for aid projects of this type.

   .. attribute:: excerpt_type

   .. attribute:: confirmation_type

     Pointer to :class:`ConfirmationTypes`.

+  .. attribute:: pharmacy_type

+    A pointer to the :class:`welfare.pcsw.ClientContactType` to be used when selecting the pharmacy of a refund confirmation (:class:`RefundConfirmation.pharmacy`).

 .. class:: Confirmable

   .. attribute:: signer

     The agent who has signed or is expected to sign this item.

 .. class:: Granting(Confirmable)

+  .. attribute:: aid_type

+    The type of aid being granted.
+Mandatory.
+    Pointer to :class:`AidType`.

 .. class:: Confirmation(Confirmable)

+  .. method:: get_urgent_granting()

+    Return the one and only one urgent aid granting for the client and period defined for this confirmation.
+Return None if there is no such granting, or if there is more than one such granting.

 .. class:: SimpleConfirmation

 .. class:: IncomeConfirmation

 .. class:: RefundConfirmation

+  .. attribute:: pharmacy

+  The pharmacy for which this confirmation is being issued.

+  The selection list will work only if the aid type defined on the granting of this confirmation has a pharmacy_type defined.

+  .. attribute:: doctor
+  .. attribute:: doctor_type

 .. class:: Category